-Why Native Plants?
 Native plants are those that evolved naturally in North America.
 More specifically, native plants in a particular area are those thatwere growing naturally in the area before humans introduced plants from distant places.
 In eastern and central North America, native plants typically grew in communities with species adapted to similar soil, moisture, and weather conditions.
-Some of the widespread communities included oak-hickory-chestnut and beech-maple forests, tall-grass and short-grass prairies, and freshwater marshes.
-Additional communities occupied specialized niches, including Savannah, fens, bogs, flood plains and alpine areas.
+Wondering about Cultivars?
+Here is an article to help you decide.

 As a member you will: Receive the “Journal”,a quarterly newsletter published by NationalWild Ones; network with others in your local geographic area; attend educational programs, yard tours and field trips.
 And most importantly, be part of a national effort to educate and advocate the development of native plant communities.
-You Will Learn:

 - How you can make a difference at the “plant roots” level